 Link to source: CHS results

 In Northern Ireland, 2% of households live in overcrowded housing.
 Overcrowding is less prevalent among the lowest income households, affecting less than 1% of people in the poorest fifth compared with more than 2% of those in the middle fifth.

 Link to source: Scottish Household Survey

-In Scotland, just under 3% of households live in overcrowded accommodation.
+In Scotland, 3% of households live in overcrowded accommodation.
 Overcrowding is more prevalent among lower-income households, affecting 4% of people in the poorest fifth compared with less than 2% of those in the richest fifth and around 3% of those in the middle fifth.

 The date of the latest data varies between parts of the UK but, in each case, a much higher percentage of households in rented accommodation lived in overcrowded housing than was the case for home-owner households.

 The largest percentage point gap was in England where 7% of social renters and 5% of private renters were in overcrowded housing compared with just over 1% of home-owners.
 In Wales social renters were also more likely to be in overcrowded housing than private renters (6% compared with 5%) but in Scotland and Northern Ireland the proportions were similar for both renting types (4% and 3% respectively).
 Between 1% and 2% of home-owners were in overcrowded housing in all four parts of the UK.